Skip to main content

 Alias: A special name is given that defines this defined variable.

 Start Address: The address allocated for this variable on SCADA is written here.
-It is written as a decimal value
+It is written as a decimal value.

 Point Count: Calculated automatically.
 It makes sense on tables.

 Quality Register Block: Block entry to define Quality Register.
+For detailed information, please refer to the "Quality Register Block Settings" section.

 Send Trig Block: If you want to send IEC104 data with an independent trigger from the trigger input of the block, the trigger block is selected from this section and the periodic send option in the block special settings must not be ticked in order to send trigger-dependent data here.